 Is this target part of an emissions target?
-No

 Is this target part of an overarching initiative?

-Other, please specify (Sustainable sourcing)
+Other, please specify Sustainable sourcing

 McCormick has set a target to sustainably source 100% of its branded iconic herbs and spices by 2025.
-As part of this effort, in 2019 Rainforest Alliance certification was achieved on 25% of the volume target.
-Rainforest Alliance certification is designed to reduce emissions by: 1.
+As part of this effort, in 2020 third party verified sustainability certification was achieved on 47% of the volume target.
+The majority of sustainable material procured was Rainforest Alliance certified.
+The Rainforest Alliance standard is designed to reduce emissions by: 1.
 Preventing deforestation 2.
 Promoting the reduction of chemical usage on farm 3.
 Working with farmers on crop intensification.
-In 2020 approximately 10,000 hectares of land on which McCormick products (black pepper, vanilla, red pepper, oregano) are grown are under Rainforest Alliance certification.
+In 2020 approximately 18,000 hectares of land on which McCormick products (black pepper, cinnamon, vanilla, red pepper, oregano) were grown were under Rainforest Alliance certification.